- Board of Directors

 Probationary Members – Probationary members must be at least 18 years of age.
 They are not Voting members and may be subject to other restrictions imposed by the Chief and/or the Board.
 Probationary members may be assigned any duties and tasks by Operational Command that are consistent with their abilities, training, and willingness to perform.

-After a period lasting no less than 60 and no more than 180 days during which all of the participation and attendance requirements of Responding membership must be met, the Chief may present a Probationary member for induction or reinstatement by a simple majority vote of the membership present at any duly held business meeting.
+After a period lasting no less than 60 and no more than 180 days during which the Chief will set and monitor appropriate participation and attendance requirements, the Chief may present a Probationary member for induction or reinstatement by a simple majority vote of the membership present at any duly held business meeting.
 Alternatively, the Chief may recommend to the Board that the candidate or member be dismissed without further consideration, in which case the Board will make the final determination.
 In no case shall Probationary status last more than 180 days without induction/reinstatement, or dismissal.

 Time spent as a Probationary member does not count or accrue toward longevity required for eligibility to vote, hold office, or receive any other benefits of active membership in SBVFD.
 During a probationary period, all other membership requirements must continue to be met to be considered for induction or reinstatement.